OrphanDetection/orphan-detection/README.md

 ```
 After which a shell should appear inside the docker container.

-If you want to mount the ```Data``` folder to have access to the results on your host system (i.e. outside the Docker container), you can modify the above command as follows:
+You can mount the ```Data``` folder to have access to the results on your host system (i.e. outside the Docker container).
+The command below shows how. **Please make sure the path is 1) absolute, and 2) pointing to the Data folder in this project**.
 ```console
 foo@bar:~$ docker run -v [absolute-path-to-Data-folder]:/home/user/orphan-detection/Data -it --name my_detection --rm orphan-detection
 ```